How to use AI Tools for Research and Writing

 Once you have opened an article, you can Summarize it to help determine whether it will be useful to your study.

-Mobile Sunmarized Article
+Mobile Summarized Article

 Scroll down in the Search panel to see individual search results - which are not just from your own library but the entire Logos catalog.
 Tap a result to select it, and then tap the Summarize button that appears to generate a summary of the search result to see if it's likely to be useful for your research.